alidiusk/alidiusk.github.io/content/posts/aoc2020-asm.md

     leave
     ret

-; Interprets a string and returns its content as an integral number.
+; Interprets a string and returns its content as a positive integral number.
 ; NOTE: the string should contain only ASCII digits and be null terminated.
 ; NOTE: this assumes *little endian* format.
+; NOTE: this function does not handle negative integers.
 ;
 ; Parameters:
 ;   * `rdi` : pointer to the start of the string
 ;
 ; Returns:
-;   * `rax` : 8 byte parsed integer
+;   * `rax` : 8 byte integer
 atoi:
     ; set up the stack frame
     push rbp